camunda/camunda-docs/docs/components/best-practices/modeling/modeling-with-situation-patterns.md

 Modeling a process dealing with that requirement can be achieved easily, but the better solution also depends on whether you prefer overall speed over total effort.

 All of the following modeling patterns assume that the two or more tasks needed to ultimately approve the loan must not be completed by one and the same person.
-When executing such patterns, you must enforce that.
-Learn more about that technical aspect in [Signing Off Work Done by Other People (4 Eyes Principle)](/managing-the-task-lifecycle/#signing-off-work-done-by-other-people).
+When executing such patterns, you must enforce that with the workflow engine.

 ### Option 1: Using separate tasks